fbpx

 “Farmers were really on the frontlines fighting back in history….
 Antitrust laws of the past were really designed to make sure our markets were open, fair, and competitive.
 In the same way we were rejecting monarchs in our political sphere, we were also rejecting monopolies in our commercial and economic sphere.
 Ultimately consolidation of power was seen as a threat, whether it be in the political or economic sphere.” -FTC Chair Lina Khan, opening remarks

 In Iowa this time of the year, if the weather is decent, farmers will be on their tractors planting crops.
-But on a windy spring day this past weekend, over 100 farmers paused their planting to join their neighbors and other farmers from across Iowa and the Midwest to welcome the Federal Trade Commission (FTC) Chair, Lina Khan to Nevada, Iowa.
+But on a windy spring day this past weekend, over 100 Midwesterns impacted by agriculture paused their planting to join their neighbors and other farmers from across Iowa and the Midwest to welcome the Federal Trade Commission (FTC) Chair, Lina Khan to Nevada, Iowa.

 The listening session was organized by SiX in collaboration with Iowa State Representatives J.D.
 Scholten, Elinor Levin, and Megan Srinivas, who have been champions for Iowa’s independent family farmers, and the Iowa Farmers Union (IFU).
 The intent of the event was for farmers to share with the Chair what the multinational corporation Koch Industries’ recent acquisition of Iowa Fertilizer Company means for their farms, families, and futures.
 For more background on the potential merger, click here.